brchen777/wspackage/Readme.md

         .on('close', callback)
         .on('error', callback)
         .on('message', callback);

+        // websocket connection use another sub protocol let conn2 = WSPack('ws://127.0.0.1:1234', 'protocol2')
+        .on('trigger_event_name', callback);
     })();
     ```
+    * acceptedProtocol can only use lowercase in wsServer config.
     * Please refer to [Client Config Options](https://github.com/theturtle32/WebSocket-Node/blob/0b3d4a5eb253132b2219f6f22a420bfe4680e26a/docs/WebSocketClient.md#client-config-options) for serverConfig.
     * Please refer to [Event Emitter](https://nodejs.org/api/events.html) for other event handler usages.
     * Callback parameter in Server side is based on [WebSocketConnection](https://github.com/theturtle32/WebSocket-Node/blob/0b3d4a5eb253132b2219f6f22a420bfe4680e26a/docs/WebSocketConnection.md).